Luming-L/ProjectNew/Results/Re/RegioneR.md

 awk '{if($4 != $5){print $0}}' GDC-PANCAN.varscan2_snv.tsv | wc -l # 78458
 ```
 # Randomization strategy
+creates a new set of regions that is random with respect to our evaluation function but takes into account the specificities of our original region set.
 # Evaluation function
 `numOverlaps` function: given two RS, returns the number of overlaps between two sets
 in our case we can compute the number of PRDM9-bound ATAC-seq peaks overlapping somatic mutations.